 The historic bank building in Marianna was built in 1902 and was the first bank in the state to use an adding machine.
 Today it serves as a museum and event venue.
 Chipley is the epitome of a southern town with the railroad tracks dividing the historical brick buildings in downtown.
-A former railroad station that is now home to a historical museum.
+The former railroad station is now home to Chipley historical museum hosting exhibits and events. explorenwflorida.com